By: Matthew E. Becher

 Cincinnati's whiskey industry of the late 19th Century was marked by expansion and agglomeration and Freiburg & Workum were the biggest fish in a very large pond.
 By 1880, the distillery was making more whiskey than any other distillery in the state of Kentucky.
 That year, the distillery was worth $250,000 and produced 975,820 gallons of whiskey.
 By comparison, the nine distilleries in famed Bourbon County produced only 433,263 gallons of whiskey.
 By 1897 the Petersburg Distillery's annual capacity had ballooned to 4 million gallons.
 The daily capacity of the stills (12,000 gallons) was more than 14 times that of the average 1890s Kentucky distillery and comparable to the output of the massive distilleries of Peoria, Illinois

 The Petersburg Distillery's success would not last into the 20th Century.
 Freiburg & Workum sold the distillery in 1899 to a company that sold off all the bonded whiskey and eventually dismantled the buildings.
 By 1919, little of the once proud industry remained.
 Today, the distillery is an archaeological site with remnants of stone and brick foundations and walls.
 Three buildings from the complex survive, including the ca. 1870 Cooperage, ca. 1850 Scales Office, and 1885 Superintendent's House.
-Other buildings in town are built from distillery brick, including several houses, the 1913 Odd Fellows Hall and the tiny 1916 Petersburg Jail.
+Other buildings in town are built from distillery brick, including several houses, the 1913 Odd Fellows Hall, the 1916 Petersburg Baptist Church and the tiny 1916 Petersburg Jail.